Extracting energy via magnetic reconnection from Kerr-de Sitter black holes: Introduction

 \section{Introduction}

-Since the prediction of general relativity, black holes play a key role in modern physics.
+Since the prediction of general relativity, black holes have played a key role in modern physics.
 In particular, the recent observations of the black hole binary mergers and images opened a new window for the black hole physics.
-More intriguing properties about the nature of the gravity and black hole are remain to be disclosed.
+More intriguing properties about the nature of the gravity and black hole are remained to be disclosed.

-As a compact object possessing extreme gravity, black hole is always related with the highly energetic phenomena such as the active galactic nuclei \cite{McKinney:2004ka,Hawley:2005xs,Komissarov:2007rc,Tchekhovskoy:2011zx} and gamma-ray bursts \cite{Lee:1999se,Tchekhovskoy:2008gq,Komissarov:2009dn}.
-It is extensively believed that these enormous amounts of energy can originate from the gravitational potential energy, electromagnetic field energy formed in a black hole background, or even more impressively comes from black hole itself.
+As a compact object possessing extreme gravity, a black hole is always related to highly energetic phenomena such as the active Galactic nuclei \cite{McKinney:2004ka,Hawley:2005xs,Komissarov:2007rc,Tchekhovskoy:2011zx} and gamma-ray bursts \cite{Lee:1999se,Tchekhovskoy:2008gq,Komissarov:2009dn}.
+It is extensively believed that these enormous amounts of energy can originate from the gravitational potential energy, electromagnetic field energy formed in a black hole background, or even more impressively from a black hole itself.
 Understanding the potential mechanism of energy extraction is helpful to reveal the nature of these observable astrophysical phenomena stimulated by the black holes.